Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Training

-The model was fine-tuned using Hugging Face’s Transformers library with the AdamW optimizer over three epochs, amounting to a total of 720 training steps.
-Our implementation utilizes a single-decoder approach, subtly simulating dual-decoder functionalities via carefully designed chat-based prompting.
+The model was fine-tuned using Hugging Face's Transformers library with the AdamW optimizer over three epochs (720 training steps), using gradient accumulation (4 steps), a learning rate of 2e-5, and linear warm-up for 50 steps.
+Our implementation uses a single-decoder approach, simulating dual-decoder functionality via chat-based prompting, and jointly predicts structured triples and explanations using a single language modeling loss over the combined sequence.

-Training was conducted using a gradient accumulation strategy (4 steps), achieving a balance between computational efficiency and memory constraints.
-The learning rate was set at 2e-5, employing linear warm-up for 50 steps.
-We trained the model to predict both the structured triple and its accompanying explanation jointly, using a single language modeling loss over the combined output sequence.
-Detailed monitoring of training loss indicated rapid initial convergence, followed by a stable plateau, culminating in a final average training loss of approximately 0.16.
-This low training loss reflects the model’s strong grasp of the structured knowledge extraction task.
-Key training loss milestones included a fast decrease from an initial 7.663 at step 10 to below 0.7 within the first 20 steps, subsequently stabilizing under 0.1 from step 250 onwards.
-Such a profile demonstrates efficient learning of structured extraction patterns from the provided training examples.